fbpx

 a hamster with bread

 Hamsters can eat brown bread in small amounts, but it isn’t recommended.
-Carbohydrates are quite fatty and contain lots of sugar.
-Before adding treats like bread into your hamster’s diet, you should think carefully.
+Carbohydrates are pretty fatty and contain lots of sugar.
+You should think carefully before adding treats like bread to your hamster’s diet.

 a dwarf hamster stand in a cage, what is dwarf hamsters life expectancy